chastik/WissKI/02_Session/01U_Wrap-up-Outline.md

 Develop and implement your data model

-From diagram to paths - applying and …
+From diagram to paths - explaining and applying

 Unit 1 Wrap-up:  Short retrospective of Session 1